CleverRaven/Cataclysm-DDA/lore-background.md

 #### YEAR -7
 *Big Picture*: First phase development of CBMs, using bioplastic technology derived from research conducted on mi-go.
 Aided by Melchior, research is extremely promising.
+- Some government elements begin to notice that a few shell corporations have sprung up with access to DARPA-level technology.
+They are hastily silenced and/or brought into the fold.

 #### YEAR -6
 *Big Picture*: The first eyebot drones are deployed to assist in police work.
 This is one of the first public displays of new AI systems using dimensional probability heuristics, with the actual DPH being managed by a central mainframe.
 From a public perspective the dimensional aspect is kept concealed and people are told it is an example of machine learning.
 Even engineers working on the technology have no idea how it really works (not far off of current deep machine learning really...
 But better).